Diversity Taxon Names

 As described in the previous step, select the project of your choice and

-set the columns Taxon and Higher Taxon to From
+set the columns Taxon and Higher Taxon to

 file.

-Click on the button to select the source for
+button to select the source for

 the family (see below).